Heiko Vogel: Sturm Graz

 In December 2017, Sturm Graz presented Heiko Vogel as the new head coach.
 He was the successor of Franco Foda, who left the club to coach Austrias national team.
 Vogel started his new position on 1 January 2018.
 His first match as head coach was a 1–0 loss against Mattersburg on 3 February 2018.
 He started the 2018–19 season with a 2–0 win in the Austrian Cup against Siegendorf.
 Sturm Graz were knocked out of Champions League in the second qualifying round by Ajax and entered the Europa League.
 Sturm Graz were eliminated from the Europa League by AEK Larnaca.

 KFC Uerdingen

 On 27 April 2019, he was appointed as the new head coach of KFC Uerdingen.
 He was terminated on 25 September 2019.

 Borussia Mönchengladbach II

 On 26 May 2020, he became the coach of the Borussia Mönchengladbach II, the U23 of Mönchengladbach, who play in the Regionalliga West.
 On 18 May 2021, his departure following the conclusion of the season was announced.

 Return to FC Basel

 On 28 November 2022, he was announced as the new sporting director of his former club FC Basel in the Swiss Super League, per 1 January 2023.
 A little over a month later he once again took up coaching in the interim for Basel, after coach Alex Frei was terminated on 7 February 2023.
+He coached the team for the remainder of the season and led them to the semi-final of the UEFA Europa Conference League, where they were eliminated in extra time by ACF Fiorentina, with a aggregate score of 3–4.

+On 12 May, the club announced that Timo Schultz would take over as coach of the team for the next season, thus allowing Vogel to return to his original position as sporting director.
+However, due to poor performances in the league and elimination in UEFA Europa Conference League qualifying to FC Tobol, Schultz was dismissed on 29 September and Vogel once again took up coaching duties.
+In his third stint as FC Basel manager, Vogel would merely last for one month: he was dismissed on 31 October 2023, following four losses in a row with a goal difference of 0–10.